Monotones in General Resource Theories: Translating Monotones Between Resource Theories

 The upshot of this discussion is that for every $2$-contraction $f \colon \R{2} \to \reals$ and every downward closed subset $R_{\rm dc}$ of $R$, the function $\fmin \circ \mathcal{E}_{R_{\rm dc}}$ is a monotone on $(R, \succeq)$.
 For every concrete example of a downward closed set distinct from the free set, therefore, one obtains a corresponding variation on a monotone expressing the minimal ``$f$-distance'' from the free set---one that quantifies the minimal distinguishability from the chosen downward closed set according to $f$.

-\begin{example}[examples of monotones quantifying the distance to a downward closed set] \begin{compactenum} \item Consider the resource theory of bipartite quantum entanglement \cite{Horodecki2009} with the free operations given by LOCC processes \cite{Chitambar2014}.
+\begin{example}[examples of monotones quantifying the distance to a downward closed set] \begin{compactenum} \item Consider the resource theory of bipartite quantum entanglement from \Cref{ex:rt_quantum} \ref{ex:rt_entanglement}.
 For any contraction $f$ of quantum states, the $f$-distinguishability between a state and the set of separable states is a popular entanglement monotone.
-Recall that the set of states with entanglement rank at most $k$ is obtained from a downward closed set in this resource theory by intersecting with the set of states (as noted in example~\ref*{examplesDCsets} \ref{ex:entrankDCsets}).\footnotemark{}
+Recall that the set of states with entanglement rank at most $k$ is obtained from a downward closed set in this resource theory by intersecting with the set of states (as noted in \Cref{examplesDCsets} \ref{ex:entrankDCsets}).\footnotemark{}

 Thus, for every $k$, the $f$-distinguishability between a state and the set of states with entanglement rank at most $k$ is also an entanglement monotone.